Colleges Turn To Wastewater Testing In An Effort To Flush Out The Coronavirus

 Wilusz estimates it costs CSU about $25,000 a month to process and analyze the wastewater samples.
 "It's a lot cheaper than doing individual clinical tests," she says, "but it's not a cheap undertaking."

 Testing wastewater for SARS-CoV-2 is an emerging field.
 Often colleges are figuring it out on their own, leaning on city utilities or nearby campuses that have their own testing programs.
 And this type of testing has limitations.
-For it to be most effective, researchers would ideally be able to take samples from each individual dorm, rather than a cluster, in order to minimize the number of follow-up tests.
+For it to be most effective, researchers would ideally be able to take samples from each individual dorm, rather than a cluster, to minimize the number of follow-up tests.
 But campus sewer systems don't always make that easy.
-And a robust on-campus monitoring system only goes so far — many colleges that opened in-person saw the virus spread through off-campus parties and housing, away from the dorms that were being monitored.
+And a robust on-campus monitoring system only goes so far — many colleges that opened in person saw the virus spread through off-campus parties and housing, away from the dorms that were being monitored.

 That's why Andrea Bruder is optimistic about the program she's piloting at Colorado College, where most students live on campus.
 She and her team are still working out the best testing sites, visiting noisy facilities rooms in search of the perfect sewage pipe.